 Oil control is principally achieved by way of controlling the oil and deflection, which keeps the oil away from the areas of possible leakage.
 In a boost condition, oil cannot enter into the engine’s compressor or turbine due to the pressures in the respective housings.
 The oil that has drained away from the bearings is no longer under pressure and is subject to gravity to drain back into the oil pan through the oil drain cavity in the bearing housing.
 When a turbo is said to be leaking oil, it’s usually due to it idling too long, where there is no housing pressure to seal the oil away from the housings.
 That condition is called turbo slobber.
 Other conditions can exist that cause oil leakage and are covered in Chapter 10.

 This chapter has discussed several different design variations of specific turbo parts such as turbine wheel material, different turbine housing availability, upgraded thrust bearings for high-load applications, etc. Trying to determine whether any of these options are necessary or even available for your model turbo can be difficult.
 One good way of obtaining this knowledge is from your closest turbo expert.
 There are many turbo experts who have years of experience and can help answer some of your questions.
-See the source guide at the back of this book for a list of contacts.

 Written by Jay K. Miller and Posted with Permission of CarTechBooks

 If you liked this article, you will LOVE the full book!

 Get your copy here.